SolidLabResearch/Challenges/reports/storing-large-real-time-data-streams-in-pod-using-LDES.md

 replays captured streams.
 The tool has the following features:

-- TO VERIFY: The tool can connect to a pull- or push-based RDF stream.
+- The tool is pull-based as it pulls the observations from n-triples files.
 - The tool adds new events to the right bucket.
 - If new buckets are required, the tool updates the LDES.
 - The user can parameterize the bucket size.